 The presence of asthma can be determined with a spirometry test.
 Additionally, it assists your doctor in deciding on your course of therapy.

-Spirometry examinations often cost less than $100.
+Spirometry examinations cost less than $100.
 It may be more expensive to skip the test.
 If you don’t get the test and have asthma, going to the ER for an asthma attack might cost you thousands of dollars.

 What is Spirometry COPD?